huggingface/blog/presidio-pii-detection.md

 ---
-title: "[Presidio] Experimenting with Automatic PII Detection on the Hub"
+title: "Experimenting with Automatic PII Detection on the Hub using Presidio"
 thumbnail: /blog/assets/presidio-pii-detection/thumbnail.png
 authors:
 - user: lhoestq
+- user: meg
+- user: presidio
 ---

-# [Presidio] Experimenting with Automatic PII Detection on the Hub
+# Experimenting with Automatic PII Detection on the Hub using Presidio

 At Hugging Face, we've noticed a concerning trend in machine learning (ML) datasets hosted on our Hub: Undocumented private information about individuals.
 This poses some unique challenges for ML practitioners.
 In this blog post, we'll explore different types of datasets containing a type of private information known as Personally Identifying Information (PII), the issues they present, and a new feature we're experimenting with on the Dataset Hub to help address these challenges.